abdy22/Android_Music_Player_App/README.md

 # Android_Music_Player_App
-This is the source code of android audio player using android studio.
-All java and xml files are included.
+This is the source code of android audio player that lets user play music from their phone storage.